NEO CANDO are available at several levels of aggregation including census

 8,000 persons and are designed to be homogeneous in terms of population

 characteristics, economic status, and living conditions.
-There are 505 census
+Census tracts

 are identified by a four-digit number and may have a two-digit suffix, for